codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 * set `num_workers` to 0 during creation of the **DataLoader object**.

+from the documentation `use num_workers=0 to disable multiprocessing`

 worked for me well!!!

 ## Integrating TensorBoard with pytorch